gumaerc-testorg/ec.715-spring-2007/content/pages/syllabus.md

 Assignments that are submitted on time will be assigned a letter grade ranging from A to D, and following the grading guidelines of MIT's [Academic Procedures and Institute Regulations](http://catalog.mit.edu/mit/regulations/).

-Assignment weights will be determined collaboratively by the end of the 3rd Week of class, with the only qualification being that the two most heavily weighted assignments must not exceed 45% of the total course grade.
+Assignment weights will be determined collaboratively by the end of the 3{{< sup "rd" >}} Week of class, with the only qualification being that the two most heavily weighted assignments must not exceed 45% of the total course grade.
 (Preliminary weighting shown)

 {{< tableopen >}}
 {{< theadopen >}}